dan0390/neuralinks/README.md

 - This is a work in progress, so the hardening was writen in Shell Script, but it is being migrated to Ansible.
 - The harening code is being also translated to English.
-- This example code creates two Images, one of them is just a standard Red Hat 8 and the other one is profiled with packages and specifications for SAS solution.
+- This example code creates two Images.
+One of them is just a standard Red Hat 8, and the other one is profiled with packages and specifications for SAS solution.